joshjavier/OLD-100-days-of-code/README.md

 If you want to help by providing a translation of content/rules in the language you know, submit a pull request (or DM me on Twitter @ka11away), adding a sub-folder in the 'intl' folder with the files of the translation there.

+## Why am I doing this?

+I've always wanted to write a blog... and code, and draw, and learn a bunch of fun things that don't seem to materialize.
+I want to do a lot of things, but I lack the **focus** to *actually* do them - or at least try.

+So my overarching goal for doing #100DaysOfCode is to practice self-discipline by making time to do the things I want to do.
+Specifically, I aim to:

+* learn the basics of web dev & design through freeCodeCamp's **Responsive Web Design Certication**
+* come up with a working blog or personal site (Jekyll, maybe?)
+* connect more with the coding community

 ## If you've decided to join:

 0. Check out [the Official Site](http://100daysofcode.com/) for the #100DaysOfCode movement.
 Connect with others on the platform of your choice from this list: www.100DaysOfCode.com/connect